Jay9093/Rep1/README.md

 # Supermarket Billing and Management System

 Welcome to the Supermarket Billing and Management System, a user friendly application, designed to streamline supermarket operations!

+This billing system is designed to enhance operational efficiency while ensuring data accuracy and security.
+Whether you're managing employees as an admin or updating stock, customer and billing details as an employee, this system provides the tools you need for seamless supermarket management.

- <details> <summary>👍 Key Features</summary>
+ <details> <summary>👍 Key Features</n></summary>

 - Robust employee and admin login system with authorization mechanisms.</n>
 - Streamlined item billing process ensuring accuracy and efficiency.</n>
 - Real-time stock and inventory checks integrated with the database for up-to-date information.</n>
 - Smooth checkout experience with automatic price calculation.</n>
 </details>

-This billing system is designed to enhance operational efficiency while ensuring data accuracy and security.
-Whether you're managing employees as an admin or updating stock, customer and billing details as an employee, this system provides the tools you need for seamless supermarket management.

 <details> <summary
 >😉Simple steps to get started:</summary>